Gentle Path at the Meadows

 - Utilize the SAST-R as a clinical screening tool to identify clients who may benefit from further assessment for sex addiction and compulsive behavior.

-- Demonstrate an understanding of addiction as a cyclical system of thoughts, behaviors and emotions creating a positive feedback loop of escalating problematic behavior and consequences.
+- Demonstrate an understanding of addiction as a cyclical system of thoughts, behaviors & emotions creating a positive feedback loop of escalating problematic behavior & consequences.

-- Understand differential diagnosis around sexually compulsive behavior, sex offending behavior, sexual harassment, and paraphilias, with a focus on not over diagnosing compulsive sexual behavior, and providing the right treatment for each of these problems.
+- Identify differential diagnosis around sexually compulsive behavior, sex offending behavior, sexual harassment, and paraphilias, with a focus on not over diagnosing compulsive sexual behavior and providing the right treatment for each of these problems.

 - Link the theoretical and nosological concepts of addiction to their direct implications and application in therapy interventions with clients.